The following professionals lent their expertise to this article:

 Gateway Community College

-Students in the Phoenix area looking for a quick path to LPN licensure should consider the Fast Track Practical Nursing Program at Gateway Community College.
-Available on Gateway’s Washington Campus, this two-semester, full-time program requires 22 to 27.5 credits; both fall and spring starts are available.
+Students in the Phoenix area should consider the Fast Track Practical Nursing Program at Gateway Community College‘s Washington Campus.
+This two-semester, full-time program starts in the spring and fall and requires 22 to 27.5 credits.

 Mode: On campus for the daytime program, hybrid for the evening/weekend program